Co-lexicographically Ordering Automata and Regular Languages -- Part I: The Deterministic Width of a Regular Language

 In this section we shall use Theorem \ref{thm:hasse} --- stating that the deterministic width of $\mt L$ is equal to the entanglement of the minimum DFA for $\mt L$ --- to study the complexity of Problem \ref{problem: language width} --- the problem of finding the deterministic width of a language recognized by a given automaton.
 We show that if we are given a regular language $ \mathcal{L} $ by means of a DFA $\mathcal D$ accepting $ \mathcal{L} $ and a positive integer $p$, then the problem is solvable in polynomial time for constant values of $p$.
 More precisely, we show that the problem of computing $ \text{width}^D(\mathcal{L}) $ is in the class \texttt{XP} with parameter $p$.
 This result is achieved by exhibiting a dynamic programming algorithm that extends the ideas introduced in \cite{Alanko2021Wheeler} when solving the corresponding problem for Wheeler languages.

-Theorem \ref{thm:hasse} suggests that the minimum automaton contains all ``topological'' information required to compute the width of a language.
-In the next theorem we clarify this intuition by providing a graph-theoretical characterization of the deterministic width of a language based on the minimum automaton recognizing the language.
+Theorem \ref{thm:hasse} suggests that the minimum DFA contains all ``topological'' information required to compute the width of a language.
+In the next theorem we clarify this intuition by providing a graph-theoretical characterization of the deterministic width of a language based on the minimum DFA recognizing the language.

 \begin{theorem} Let $ \mathcal{L} $ be a regular language and let $ \mt D_{\mt L} $ be the minimum DFA of $ \mathcal{L} $, with set of states $ Q $.
 Let $ k \ge 2 $ be an integer.
-Then, $ \text{width}^D(\mathcal{L}) \ge k $ if and only if there exist strings $ \mu_1, \dots, \mu_k, \gamma $ and pairwise distinct states $ u_1, \dots, u_k \in Q $, such that for every $ j = 1, \dots, k $: \begin{enumerate} \item $ \mu_j $ labels a path from the initial state $ s $ to $ u_j $; \item $ \gamma $ labels a cycle starting (and ending) at $ u_j $; \item either $ \mu_1 , \ldots , \mu_k \prec \gamma $ or $ \gamma \prec \mu_1 , \ldots , \mu_k $; \item $ \gamma $ is not a suffix of $ \mu_j $. \end{enumerate} \end{theorem} \begin{proof} By Theorem \ref{thm:hasse} we have $ \text{width}^D(\mathcal{L}) =\text{ent}( \mt D_{\mt L} ) $.
+Then, $ \text{width}^D(\mathcal{L}) \ge k $ if and only if there exist strings $ \mu_1, \dots, \mu_k, \gamma $ and pairwise distinct states $ u_1, \dots, u_k \in Q $, such that for every $ j = 1, \dots, k $: \begin{enumerate} \item $ \mu_j $ labels a path from the initial state $ s $ to $ u_j $; \item $ \gamma $ labels a cycle starting (and ending) at $ u_j $; \item either $ \mu_1 , \dots , \mu_k \prec \gamma $ or $ \gamma \prec \mu_1 , \dots , \mu_k $; \item $ \gamma $ is not a suffix of $ \mu_j $. \end{enumerate} \end{theorem} \begin{proof} By Theorem \ref{thm:hasse} we have $ \text{width}^D(\mathcal{L}) =\text{ent}( \mt D_{\mt L} ) $.
 We begin by proving that, if the stated conditions hold true, then $\text{ent}( \mt D_{\mt L} ) \ge k $.
 Notice that for every integer $ i $ we have $ \mu_j \gamma^i \in I_{u_j } $.
 Moreover, the $ \mu_j $'s are pairwise distinct because the $ u_j $'s are pairwise distinct, so without loss of generality we can assume $ \mu_1 \prec \dots \prec \mu_k $. \begin{enumerate} \item If $ \mu_1 \prec \dots \prec \mu_k \prec \gamma $, consider the increasing sequence:

 \item If $ \gamma \prec \mu_1 \prec \dots \prec \mu_k $, consider the decreasing sequence:

 where $\mu_1 \gamma^i \succ \mu_k \gamma^{i+1} $ holds because $\mu_1 \succ \gamma $ and $ \gamma $ is not a suffix of $ \mu_1 $. \end{enumerate} In both cases the sequence witnesses that $ \{u_1, \dots, u_k \} $ is an entangled set of distinct states, so $\text{ent}(\mt D_{\mt L}) \ge k $.